Adele Diamond: Research

-Diamond organized a conference, "The Development and Neural Basis of Higher Cognitive Functions," that brought together developmental psychologists, neuroscientists, and cognitive scientists who were using the same behavioral paradigms but were unaware of that fact.
+Diamond organized a conference titled, "The Development and Neural Basis of Higher Cognitive Functions," that brought together developmental psychologists, neuroscientists, and cognitive scientists who were unaware they were using the same behavioral paradigms.
 The conference and resulting book served to jumpstart many research collaborations and the nascent field of developmental cognitive neuroscience.

 Diamond's team discovered a long-lasting visual deficit if children with phenylketonuria are not started on a low-phenylalanine diet within days of birth (the norm had been to start them within two weeks of birth).

-Her 2005 paper on the fundamental neurobiological and clinical differences between the inattentive-type ADHD and those ADHD types in which hyperactivity is present was titled "BADD (ADHD without hyperactivity), a neurobiologically and behaviorally distinct disorder from ADHD (with hyperactivity)".
+Her 2005 paper on the fundamental neurobiological and clinical differences between the inattentive-type ADHD and those ADHD types in which hyperactivity is present was titled "ADD (ADHD without hyperactivity), a neurobiologically and behaviorally distinct disorder from ADHD (with hyperactivity)".
+Individuals with this inattentive subtype of ADHD are prone to being easily bored, having slower reaction times, poor working memory, and are generally under-aroused.
+Diamond also mentions that these neuro-developmental disorders not only affects the physical well-being of the child, but also the mental.

 Much of Diamond's work has started with the premise that even though a child may appear incapable of doing or understanding something, if the question is posed differently or the concept taught in new ways, the child can succeed.
 Diamond illustrated this approach first with infants' understanding of the concept of contiguity, then with their ability to grasp abstract concepts, and next with children's ability to succeed on a Stroop-like task requiring memory and inhibition.
+Her work focuses on how executive functions can allow individuals to control impulses, resist temptations, maintain focus, adapt to changing demands, and problem solve.
+Diamond's work has been fundamental in creating one of the first effective MRI scans for prefrontal activity in children participating tasks to help understand human development.

+In December of 2025, Thai researchers created a new self-evaluation measure based on Diamond's own Behavioral Inventory Measure of Executive Functions.
+These evaluations relied on a series of tests that assessed factors like inhibitory control, working memory, cognitive flexibility, and several other various subcomponents.
+Through these tests a panel of experts were able to measure executive functions and how they develop, differ among age and sex, and its psychometric properties.

+In January 2026, Annual Review of Psychology listed the 2013 review article "Executive functions" among its "Highly Downloaded Articles," based on download data from the previous 12 months.